ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

 ### Main Settings

-Below are some reccomended settings for standard bird monitoring projects
+Below are some recommended settings for standard bird monitoring projects

 -   **Sample rate:** 32 kHz